Digital Privacy Under Attack: Challenges and Enablers: Introduction

-Machine learning (ML) has been used profoundly in privacy research in recent years, as discussed and compared extensively in the recent survey article \cite{liu2021machine}.
-As a distributed learning framework, federated learning (FL) can protect local data privacy without sharing it globally in the network. \Citet{yin2021comprehensive} surveyed privacy leakage risks in the FL and introduced several privacy-preserving techniques.
-Moreover, \citet{10.1145/3502288} reviewed the current approaches to privacy issues for online service by visualizations and design guidelines.
+\emph{Machine learning} (ML) has been widely used in privacy research in recent years, as discussed and compared in detail in the recent survey~\cite{liu2021machine}.
+As a framework for distributed learning, \emph{Federated Learning} (FL) can protect local privacy without sharing it globally in the network. \Citet{yin2021comprehensive} investigated privacy leakage risks in FL and introduced several privacy-preserving techniques. \citet{10.1145/3502288} reviewed the current approaches to privacy issues for online services through visualizations and design guidelines. \citet{wang2024security} examined the security and privacy challenges posed by AI-generated content in cyberspace, particularly the risks of privacy breaches and fabricated media.
+In addition, cryptography is also an important tool for preserving privacy, with advanced technologies such as \emph{General Secure Multi-party Computing} (SMPC), \emph{Privacy-preserving Set Operations}, and \emph{Homomorphic Encryption} (HE).
+These technologies have been developed over a long period of time and have been systematically summarized by numerous privacy researchers~\cite{hasan2022privacy1}.
+However, cryptography involves further encryption using mathematical approaches is beyond the scope of this paper.
+Of particular relevance to this study we now develop a high-level view of the notable milestones of several key aspects of \textit{personal privacy (other than encryption)}.